LightBitsLabs/los-csi/docs/src/workload_deployment/helm/workload_examples_deployment_using_helm.md

 To ease the deployment of these workloads and to make them easily customizable we provide a Helm Chart as part of the `lb-csi-bundle-<version>.tar.gz`.

 This Helm Chart is comprised of six sub-charts.
-Each sub-chart defines a workload manifest.
+Each sub-chart defines a set of manifests representing a workload.

-All sub-charts are dependent on the storageclass chart.

-This chart should be created first and deleted last.

-Without this chart no other chart can be deployed and all deployments will fail.
+All sub-charts are dependent on the StorageClass chart.
+All following PVC created by the other charts will use the StorageClass we create using the StorageClass Chart.
+Hence, we should first install this chart and uninstall only after we uninstalled all other charts.

 Workload examples include: